sunfounder/raphael-kit/README.md

 <a id="update"></a>
 ## Update:
+2024-03-08:
+- Optimize the code section of the Pi5 project - - - Add video tutorials.

 2023-11-30:
 - Updated "Install and Setup Raspberry Pi OS" documentation.

 2023-10-26:
 - The first release of the German version.

 2023-10-17:
 - Add anchor points to the course project.

 2023-09-04:
 - Add About this kit page.
 - Add the introduction of Camera Module.
 - Add component purchase link for each item
 - Installing the OS page updated.
 - Set up Your Raspberry Pi page updated.
 - GPIO Extension Board page image updated.

 <a id="trouble"></a>
 ## Trouble Shootings: